Schnitzel5/sugoi-modules/README.md

 # Mangayomi Extensions

-This repository contains the available extension catalogues for the Mangayomi app.
+This repository contains the available extension catalogues for apps.

 ## How to add the extensions